danibarker/WordSmith/README.md

 	  	second line is your client id
 	  	third line is your bot's username
-	  	fourth line is the channels you want it to join separated by commas
+	  	fourth line is the channels you want it to join separated by commas fifth line is the name of the lexicon (for csw.dat it would just be "csw")

   	11. Save this file